underlay/underworld/MESSAGES.md

 ## Assertions

-Assertions are named graphs, and they must have blank graph names.
+Assertions are named graphs, and must have blank graph names.
 The assertion graphs are the "payload" of a message that carry the object-level data the author intends to publish.
-As a result, the data in the assertions of a message is often expected to validate some schema associated with the domain or application that it came from.
+As a result, data in the assertions of a message is often expected to validate a schema associated with the domain or application that it came from.

 Although named graphs appear to partition data between them, they're only used as a means of labelling subsets of data.
 Schema validation and other data operations are not done over individual named graphs, but over the union of all assertions (excluding the default graph of the dataset).